snowdrop/narayana-spring-boot/README.md

 Javadoc for complete details.

 > Only a limited number of Narayana configuration options are exposed via `application.properties`.
-For a more more complex configuration you can provide a `jbossts-proeprties.xml` file.
+For a more more complex configuration you can provide a `jbossts-properties.xml` file.
 To get more details, please, consult Narayana project [documentation](http://narayana.io/docs/project/index.html).

 > To ensure that multiple transaction managers can safely coordinate the same resource managers, each Narayana instance